Spiritual

 The following 20 questions/comments are placed here to help you consider this question: What areas do spiritual directors usually explore in spiritual direction sessions?
 Obviously no two practitioners will explore issues through questions and comments in the same manner.
 The sentences below are merely suggestions.
 They represent the themes that spiritual directors might explore.
 Beside each focal area, estimate its frequency of use in spiritual direction sessions: (1) hardly ever; (2) occasionally; (3) often.

-1. How did you feel about that?
+1. How did you feel about that?6.
+What Grace do you need now?

 2. It seems to me that you have to learn to forgive yourself?